aisayo/intro-to-sql-starter/README.md

   ```

-6. Check out the [Faker gem](https://github.com/stympy/faker). `gem install faker`, open up irb, run `require 'faker'` and then generate a fake name for yourself using `Faker::Name.name`.
+6. Lets say you decided to change your name.
 How would you update your name in the fans table to be your new name?
+Give it a try...
    ```sql

    ```